jianlongyuan/DSA/README.md

 ------------------------------------------------------------------------------------------------
-About This Algorithm:
+About this algorithm:
-  An innovative method for automatically relocating the focal depths of local or regional earthquakes, especially in the case that only a sparse network with stations located far away from the epicenter is available.
+An innovative method for automatic relocation of the focal depth of a local or regional earthquake, especially in the case that only a sparse network with stations located far away from the epicenter is available.
+For more details please refer to our paper below:

-Name:  Depth-Scanning Algorithm (DSA)
+Yuan, J., Kao, H., & Yu, J. (2020).
+Depth-Scanning Algorithm: Accurate, Automatic, and Efficient Determination of Focal Depths for Local and Regional Earthquakes.
+Journal of Geophysical Research: Solid Earth, 125, e2020JB019430. https://doi.org/10.1029/2020JB019430

 Framework:
   1. Automatic generation of synthetic waveforms for all possible depth phases.